Frequently Asked Questions

 No. Our program is academic oriented and all our Ph.D. students are full time.

 We begin accepting applications in September for the following academic year.
-The deadline for applications is February 1.
+We strongly recommended that all applicants submit your online application/uploaded documents before January 10.

 When will I be notified of the admission committee's decision?

-The faculty meets in February to make admission decisions.
+The faculty start to meet in January to make admission decisions.
 Admission notification is made by April 15.

 How many Ph.D. students does your program admit each year?